micgresham/CTstandalone/README.md

 # Central Tools Standalone (CTstandalone)

-This is a collection of standalone tools for performing various configuration and validation tasks in Central.
+This is a collection of standalone tools for performing various configuration and validation tasks via the Central API.
 It consists of the following tools currently:

 -------------------------------------
 CTadd_var Version: 1.5